diehardnet/maximals/README.md

-# Hardened Transformers
+# Maximum Malicious valueS

-Maximals is a group of Transformers hardened for reliability and security.
+MaxiMalS is a group of Transformers hardened for reliability and security.

 # Getting started